On the equivariant implicit function theorem with low regularity and applications to geometric variational problems: Abstract

 \section{Abstract}

-We prove an implicit function theorem for functions on infinite dimensional Banach manifolds, invariant under the (local) action of a finite dimensional Lie group.
-Motivated by some geometric variational problems, we will consider group actions that are not necessarily differentiable everywhere, but only on some dense subset.
-Applications are discussed in the context of constant mean curvature hypersurfaces of Riemannian manifolds, closed (pseudo-)Riemannian geodesics and harmonic maps.
+We prove an implicit function theorem for functions on infinite-dimensional Banach manifolds, invariant under the (local) action of a finite dimensional Lie group.
+Motivated by some geometric variational problems, we consider group actions that are not necessarily differentiable everywhere, but only on some dense subset.
+Applications are discussed in the context of harmonic maps, closed (pseudo-)Riemannian geodesics, and constant mean curvature hypersurfaces.